tiagoratao/potest/Building-an-OutSystems-pipeline-with-Azure-DevOps-Multistage-Pipeline-(WIP).md

 #### 3.1 Publish Properties Services in all environments (Optional)

-Properties Services allows you to get and set Site Properties, Timers, REST References, and SOAP Reverences from the pipelines.<br/>
+Properties Services allows you to get and set Site Properties, Timers, REST References, and SOAP Reverences from the pipelines.

 To install the Properties Services, download the [Properties Services](https://www.outsystems.com/forge/component-overview/3966/properties-services) and publish it on every environment that you'd like to have this functionality using Service Center.
 Alternatively, you can install the component directly from the Service Studio interface.<br/>

 #### 3.2 Publish Properties Management in the LifeTime environment (Optional)

-Properties Management provides the APIs to externally use the [Properties Services](https://www.outsystems.com/forge/component-overview/3966/properties-services) component.<br/>
+Properties Management provides the APIs to externally use the [Properties Services](https://www.outsystems.com/forge/component-overview/3966/properties-services) component.

 To install the Properties Management, download the [Properties Management](https://www.outsystems.com/forge/component-overview/947/properties-management) and publish it on LifeTime environment using Service Center.
 Alternatively, you can install the component directly from the Service Studio interface.<br/>

 #### 3.3 Publish CI/CD probe in the Regression environment